RoxyKang/CG-calculations/README.md

 # CG-calculations
-Useful scripts for some basic calculations
+Useful scripts for some basic calculations of pipelines and raytracing

+Language: Python
+Library: Numpy